Simulated Rotation Measure Sky from Primordial Magnetic Fields

-High-energy gamma-ray observations of the TeV blazars, on the other hand, have been used to place constraints on the strength of the magnetic field filling the voids of the intergalactic medium (IGM); such magnetic fields with strengths higher than $7.1 \times 10^{-16}\G$ (\citealt{Aharonianetal_2023}; see also \citealt{VERITAS2017,Fermi_Lat2018,Acciarietal2023}) should deviate electron-positron pairs — deposited in the IGM through interactions of the TeV gamma rays with the extragalactic background light — broadening the secondary GeV (cascade) emission \citep{Aharonianetal1994}.
-This GeV emission results from the electron-positron pairs which are upscattered with the cosmic microwave background (CMB) photons.
-The lack of the expected GeV bump observed in some of the blazar spectra \citep{Neronov2010,Tavecchioetal2010} strengthens the idea of primordial cosmic magnetism \citep[see also][for a recent work, and references therein]{Tjemslandetal2024}; although it has also been argued that the cooling time due to interactions between the relativistic pair beams and denser IGM can be shorter than the inverse-Compton cooling time, leading to plasma instabilities, and to a similar absence of the GeV bump (\citealt{Brodericketal2012,Brodericketal2018,Vafinetal2019}; see also \citealt{Alawashra2022,Alawashraetal2025} who argued that large-scale magnetic field can itself affect such interactions, suppressing a further growth of instabilities).
-However, laboratory experiments have recently shown that the instability is suppressed unless the blazar beam is perfectly collimated or monochromatic \citep{Arrowsmithetal_2025_arxiv}.
+High-energy gamma-ray observations of TeV blazars, on the other hand, have been used to place constraints on the strength of the magnetic fields that fill the voids of the intergalactic medium (IGM); such magnetic fields, with strengths higher than $7.1 \times 10^{-16}\G$ (\citealt{Aharonianetal_2023}; see also \citealt{VERITAS2017,Fermi_Lat2018,Acciarietal2023}), should deviate electron-positron pairs, which are deposited in the IGM through the interactions of TeV gamma rays with the extragalactic background light, and should broaden the secondary GeV (cascade) emission \citep{Aharonianetal1994}.
+This GeV emission results from the electron-positron pairs that are upscattered with the cosmic microwave background (CMB) photons.
+The lack of the expected GeV bump observed in some of the blazar spectra \citep{Neronov2010,Tavecchioetal2010} strengthens the idea of primordial cosmic magnetism \citep[see also][for a recent work, and references therein]{Tjemslandetal2024}; although it has also been argued that the cooling time due to interactions between the relativistic pair beams and denser IGM can be shorter than the inverse-Compton cooling time, leading to plasma instabilities, and to a similar absence of the GeV bump (\citealt{Brodericketal2012,Brodericketal2018,Vafinetal2019}; see also \citealt{Alawashra2022,Alawashraetal2025} who argued that large-scale magnetic field can itself affect such interactions and suppress a further growth of instabilities).
+However, laboratory experiments have recently shown that the instability is suppressed unless the blazar beam is perfectly collimated or monochromatic \citep{Arrowsmithetal_2025}.
 Therefore, the lower limit on the magnetic field strength inferred from $\gamma$-ray observations remains robust.